Dizrain/flower-store-web-app/README.md

 - I am encountering an error after inserting more sample data into the database.
 Removing some of the inserts didn't help.
 Swagger files aren't yet created because the project stopped running.

+- Postman: "Categories cannot be null" when trying to update a product category with PUT request.
+- Postman: "Error 500" when trying to delete a product by ID.

 #### NOTE:

 The Order entity seems different from the Product entity.
 It should be reviewed.